guransheleven/Food-Industry-Analysis/README.md

 # Food-Industry-Analysis
 Includes ML model building using an array of individual as well as ensemble algorithms to create a predictive User Rating System for companies in this space, in tandem with RNN (LSTM) modelling for Sentimental Analysis of text-based product/service reviews.

+Within this repository you may find the python code file with the entire scope of the analysis along with a PowerPoint presentation to walk you through the details of the project